Ikebana International (I.I.) is a worldwide, nonprofit organization dedicated to the promotion and appreciation of ikebana,

 At each of our meetings, an instructor will demonstrate how to make an ikebana arrangement and then participants make their own arrangements to take home.

 Mark your calendar for this year’s upcoming dates.
 We will continue to meet on the third Thursday of the month.
-Chapter meetings are at Matthaei at 1:00pm Room 125.
+Chapter meetings are at Westminster Presbyterian Church, Ann Arbor (or other locations as noted in the Chapter meeting notice below)

 A certified instructor from an Ikebana school will demonstrate an arrangement.
 The attendees then have an opportunity to recreate the arrangement with guidance and feedback from the instructor.